HiXray-author/HiXray/README.md

-# [High-quality X-ray Security Inspection Benchmark and Multi-directional Boundary Intensification Model for Prohibited Items Detectio]
+# [Towards Real-world X-ray Security Inspection: A High-Quality Benchmark And Lateral Inhibition Module For Prohibited Items Detection]

 This repository is the official **HiXray dataset**.

-#### MuBo framework:
+#### LIM framework:

 ![MuBo](images/framework.png)